How do you redesign a national train schedule website used by millions—while enhancing the user journey?

 04 Desired Extras

-Wi-Fi, real-time delay info, multilingual UI, and consistent experience across devices matter to users.
+Users value Wi-Fi, real-time delay info, a multilingual UI, and a consistent experience across all devices.

 05 User Segments